Table of Contents

 Things to Know Before Visiting Torres del Paine National Park

-- Weather: Prepare for sudden changes.
+- Weather: Get ready for sudden changes.

-- Permits: Secure your tickets in advance.
+- Permits: Get your tickets ahead of time.

 - Packing List:

-- Sturdy hiking boots.
+- Strong hiking boots.

 Important Rules